dani8439/ztm_dsa/BigO/notes.md

 Most likely won't encounter it.
 The most expensive one, the steepest of them all. **Factorial time**.
 Or "Oh no!"

 With O and factorial (!), with this it means that we're adding a nested loop for every input we have.

+# 3 Pillars of Programming

+*What is good code?*

+1. Readable

+2. Scalable

+Two things that we want to consider as engineers for scalable.
+One is Speed.
+How fast is our runtime on the code.
+How much time does it take for a function to run, how many operations does it cost?
+Another aspect when it comes to machines.
+The other one is Memory.

+Computers have limited memory.
+Back in the day, we had much less memory, now we have more, but it's not infinite.

+3 Pillars of code: Readable code 💎 Memory 💾 (Space Complexity) Speed ⏲️ (Time Complexity)